-One LPN who shall be responsible for the facility in the absence of Management or RN on site, shall receive payment of \$5.00 per hour for hours worked on any shift or weekend shift.
+One LPN/RCA who shall be responsible for the facility in the absence of Management or RN on site, shall receive payment of \$3.50 per hour for hours worked on any shift or weekend shift.
 These payments shall be in addition to Article 24 (Shift Premiums).
-The employee must agree before been assign.
+The employee must have agreed before been assigned.